ccard1002/ccard1002/README.md

 <h3> Hi 👋 , I'm Yiming <br/></h3>
 <hr />
+Welcome to my GitHub page!
-I'm still new into coding and my study mainly focuses on data science and machine learning.
+I'm a data science student, and my study mainly focuses on the subject of machine learning and natural language processing.

 **Languages and Frameworks:**
 <p align="left">